webplatform/docs/css/properties/max-height/index.md

 |CSS percentages=refer to height of containing block
 |Values={{CSS Property Value
 |Data Type=length
-|Description=Floating-point number followed by an absolute units designator (<code>cm</code>, <code>mm</code>, <code>in</code>, <code>pt</code>, or <code>pc</code>) or a relative units designator (<code>em</code>, <code>ex</code>, or <code>px</code>).
-For more information about the supported length units, see CSS Values and Units Reference.
+|Description=Specifies a fixed height.
+See [http://docs.webplatform.org/wiki/css/units/length length] for possible units.
 }}{{CSS Property Value
 |Data Type=percentage
-|Description=Integer followed by a % that specifies a percentage of the containing block height to use as the maximum height of the element.
-If the height of the containing block is not explicitly set, then the element has no maximum height and the  '''max-height''' property is interpreted as 0%.
-For more information on containing blocks and how their heights are computed, see the [http://go.microsoft.com/fwlink/p/?linkid{{=}}203760 Cascading Style Sheets, Level 2.1 (CSS2.1)] specification.
+|Description=A <percentage> relative to the height of the containing block.
+If the containing block has no height explicitly set, then the element has no maximum height and the  '''max-height''' property is interpreted as 0%.
+}}{{CSS Property Value
+|Data Type=inherit
+|Description=Takes the same specified value as the property for the element's parent.
+}}{{CSS Property Value
+|Data Type=none
+|Description=Clears the max-height value.
+The height property can have any value.
 }}
 }}
 {{Examples_Section